Albion Wharf, or The Winerack as affectionately known by much of the town, has stood unfinished over the Ipswich waterfront since 2009.

 These contemporary, craft apartments will benefit from the stunning vistas across the river Orwell.
-Which once completed, Albion Wharf will be the tallest residential building in Ipswich at 22 storeys high, including 149 flats and 5,000 square feet of commercial space.
+Which once completed, Albion Wharf will be the one of the tallest residential building in Ipswich at 19 storeys high, including 150 flats and 5,000 square feet of commercial space.

 All the flats will have access to a fully automated car stacking system, storing up to 250 cars at any one time via a system of 3 turntables and lifts.
 Designed and installed within an 8-storey high section within the centre of the building, this car stacker will allow a car to be delivered to the ground floor within 2 minutes of the occupant leaving their flat.